GeekNeuron/TrueSafe-Extension/README.md

 ## Installation

 1. Download or clone this repository.
-2. (Optional) If you wish to re-compile the WebAssembly module, install Rust and `wasm-pack`, then run `wasm-pack build --target web` inside the `wasm-hasher` directory.
+2. (Optional) To re-compile the WebAssembly module, install Rust and `wasm-pack`, then run `wasm-pack build --target web` inside the `wasm-hasher` directory.
 3. Open Chrome and navigate to `chrome://extensions`.
 4. Enable "Developer mode".
 5. Click "Load unpacked" and select the `TrueSafe-Extension` directory.